 Susana Cordova is the former superintendent of Denver Public Schools in Colorado.
 She spent more than 20 years with the district, serving as a teacher or school leader at the elementary, middle, and high school levels before being named superintendent.
 Her professional experience also includes her role as deputy superintendent of leading and learning in the Dallas Independent School District, in Dallas, Texas, a system with nearly 154,000 students and 230 schools.

-She began her career as a bilingual teacher at Denver’s Horace Mann Middle School.
-From there, she moved to West High School, where she taught both English and English as a second language, and was recruited for the DPS Leadership Academy.
+Cordova began her career as a bilingual teacher at Horace Mann Middle School in Denver.
+From there, she moved to West High School, where she taught both English and English as a second language, and was recruited for the Denver Public Schools Leadership Academy.
 She served as assistant principal at Bryant-Webster Elementary for a year before becoming principal of Remington Elementary, a school with a 95 percent poverty rate.

 A member of the second cohort of the Future Chiefs leadership development program, Cordova earned her undergraduate degree in English from the University of Denver and a master’s in curriculum and instruction/education administration from the University of Colorado.
 She was awarded an honorary doctorate in education by the University of Denver.